 In Louisville, the rental rate for a one-bedroom apartment is $972 a month, around $500 less than the national average.

 Prices of homes in Louisville have been increasing at the same rate as the national property market.
-There are affordable houses in areas like Camp Taylor, Southside, Edgewood, and Merriweather.
+There are affordable houses across the city.
+Some of the best neighborhoods in Louisville include Camp Taylor, Southside, Edgewood, and Merriweather.

 If you’re asking yourself, “why should I live in Kentucky?” here’s a good answer: